karmada-io/website/docs/tutorials/workload-rebalancer.md

 foo    member2   3/3     3            3           57s   Y
 ```

-* Run the following command to remove the above `NoExecute` taint from member1 cluster:
+* Run the following command to remove the previous `NoExecute` taint from member1 cluster:

 ```bash
 $ karmadactl --karmada-context=karmada-apiserver taint clusters member1 workload-rebalancer-test:NoExecute-
 cluster/member1 untainted
 ```

-Removing the taint will not lead to replicas propagation changed for the reason of scheduling result inert,
+Removing the taint will not cause replicas to repropagate, because the scheduling result stays fixed, so all
-all replicas will keep in member2 cluster unchanged.
+replicas will keep being in member2 cluster.

-### Step 3. apply a WorkloadRebalancer to trigger rescheduling.
+### Step 3.
+Apply a WorkloadRebalancer to trigger rescheduling

 In order to trigger the rescheduling of the above resources, you can create a new file `workload-rebalancer.yaml`
-and content with the following:
+with the following content:

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1